christophstrasen/LQR/LQR/raw_internal_docs/project_logbook.md

 1. **WHERE is “just” a filter, but needs good ergonomics:** A plain Lua predicate over a row view gives us SQL-like WHERE power (cross-schema conditions, left-join nil handling) without building a query DSL.
 The key is to guarantee post-join placement and a stable, schema-aware row shape.
 2. **Viz must separate “join mechanics” from “final result”:** Pre-WHERE join layers answer “what is the join doing?”; the final layer answers “what does my subscriber see?”.
 Keeping both, and making the final ring explicit, gives better intuition than trying to overload a single concept of “joined.”
 3. **Layer indexing and TTLs need a story:** By reserving layer 1 for final and shifting joins inward, `visualsTTLLayerFactors[1]` clearly applies to the final ring and join layers can be tuned separately.
 The TTL map now has room for a dedicated `final` factor distinct from `match`.
-4. **Instrumentation hooks should mirror the logical pipeline:** Having both `withVisualizationHook` (join-stage) and `withFinalTap` (post-WHERE) kept the adapter simple and made it obvious where each class of events originates.
+4. **Instrumentation hooks should mirror the logical pipeline:** Having both `withVisualizationHook` (join-stage) and `finalTap` (post-WHERE) kept the adapter simple and made it obvious where each class of events originates.
 That pattern will generalize to future stages like GROUP/HAVING/LIMIT without re-plumbing the entire viz stack.

 ## Day 16 – GROUP BY / HAVING and grouped demos